 Still, same as today, there were those who fought against the mask order.

-While the penalty for violating Marion County's order that is scheduled to go into effect Thursday is a fine of up to $1,000, the city treated "mask slackers" harshly in 1918.
+While the penalty for violating Marion County's order in 2020 was a fine of up to $1,000, the city treated "mask slackers" harshly in 1918.
 On Nov.
 22, The Indianapolis Star reported three men were arrested in a hotel lobby after they refused to wear masks.

 "They were released at the City Prison on their own recognizance," according to the Star.

 As objections to wearing masks continued, Morgan spoke about the importance of following the order.
 In the Star on Nov.
 24, he pleaded with citizens to wear masks in order to prevent the city from being shut down for a second time.